sol4ik/audio-steganography/README.md

 #### :: digital signal hiding
 For message hiding we've researched different approaches as echo hiding, lower tones insertion and so on but we decided to implement the basic one - **amplitude modulation**.

 Since amplitude modulation is very basic, it's pretty easy to be detected even by human himself.
+That's why we tried one more approach - **phase modulation**.

+This one is much mode stable to noises but quite easy to detect.

+For now, we have some other ideas for the algorithm including the ones using noise generation and Fourier transform but we stoped on previous two for the hardware implementation.

 #### :: sound generation

+As for starters, we're generating the sound by ourselves.

+Basically, we generate a single sine wave and modulate it with the information signal.

+For the sine generation we're using simple Maclaurin series expansion for half-period of sine.

 ### decoding
-*(info yet to be written)*
+As we're currently working out the amplitude modulation model, the decoding algorithm is **amplitude demodulation**.

+To be more precise, we're using **envelope method** based on peeks calculation.
+Although this method is very unstable for the noises in sound wave and it's quite hard to implement derivatives calculation on the hardware, so we're considering working out **square law detection**.

 ---
 ### ::model